Skip to content

 Run it with sensible defaults

 Using loan amount of 300,000, arm initial rate of 5, fixed rate alternative of 6.5, term of 30, the calculation works out to 286.62.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — Loan Amount, ARM Initial Rate, Fixed Rate Alternative, and Term — do not pull with equal force.
 Two inputs usually tip the answer one way or the other.
-Identify which ones matter most by flipping each value past a round threshold and watching whether the winning option changes.
+Identify which ones matter most by flipping each value past a round threshold and watching whether the option with the lower calculated total changes.

 How the math works